aqureshi536/ShoppingWebsiteFrontEnd/README.md

 # E-Commerce Website
  This an ecommerce website which is built using spring and hibernate which makes it database independent.
-Its is divided into two parts frontend and backend which makes it scalable.
+It is divided into two parts frontend and backend which makes it scalable.

  It has a role based access mechanism i.e Customer and Admin and also has a stock managemaent system for products.
 It is secured using Spring Security which satisfies all the modern security needs for a website.